-This product is a co-product in the manufacturing of oleo-chemical products.
-Some of it generating processes are production of fatty acids production of fatty alcohols production of methyl esters production of biodiesel and soaps.
-There are many Crude Glycerine applications.
+Crude Glycerine is a co-product in the manufacturing of oleo-chemical products.
+Some of its generating processes are the production of fatty acids, fatty alcohols, methyl esters, biodiesel, and soaps.

-The degumming process of vegetable oil involves the removal of phosphatides from vegetable oil by centrifugation.
-Water is added in the mixture to allow the precipitation of phosphatides dissolved in oil.
+The crude glycerine manufacturing process starts with the degumming process of vegetable oil involves the removal of phosphatides from vegetable oil by centrifugation.
+Water is added to the mixture to allow the precipitation of phosphatides dissolved in oil.
 The precipitated phosphatides become heavier in mass due to the high water content absorbed.
 The centrifugation process allows phosphatides to migrate to the water phase; therefore, removing impurities in the oil.
 Degumming is required to refine the quality of the vegetable oil and allows longer storage time.

 The vegetable oils undergo deacidification through a series of solvent extraction processes.
 The initial vegetable oil is mixed in methanol by agitation.
 The existing free fatty acid in the oil will preferably dissolve in methanol and decrease the concentration in the oil.
 As free fatty acid is the cause of the oxidation and unpleasant scent of the oil, it is essential to remove the compound from the oil to promote storage time and refining.